The PicoBoy (Color)

 Pinouts

-The peripherals of the RP2040 SoC [40] can be routed to various pins on the board.
+The peripherals of the RP2040 SoC [54] and RP2350 SoC [57] can be routed to various pins on the board.
 The configuration of these routes can be modified through DTS.
 Please refer to the datasheet to see the possible routings for each peripheral.
-The default assignments for the PicoBoy on-board wiring is defined below.
-There are no edge connectors, headers or solder pads with additional signals routed to outside of the board.
+The default assignments for the PicoBoy (Color/Plus) on-board wiring is defined below.
+There is only an edge connector on the PicoBoy Color Plus, otherwise not.
+The PicoBoy Color and Color Plus has solder pads with additional signals routed to outside of the board.

 Pin Mapping